Blumira/Kerberoast-Detection/README.md

-Automation for creating a Kerberos service account Honey credential:
+Automation for creating a Kerberos service account honey credential:

 Threat actors can abuse the kerberos protocol to recover passwords related to service accounts using a tactic called Kerberoasting